Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 Examples of skill descriptions

-Essential skills for a sales assistant resume:
+Key skills for a sales consultant resume:

 • Ability to interest buyers;

-Consider what qualities an accountant needs for a resume:
+Let's consider what qualities an accountant needs for a resume:

 • Punctuality;